How to extend the lifespan of your rope

 Wash your rope

-No matter how well you take care of your rope when climbing outdoor, your rope will get dirty.
+No matter how well you take care of your rope when climbing outdoors, your rope will get dirty.
 Dirty rope will feel stiff, making it difficult to belay.
 Dirt and debris stuck on your rope will increase wear on your gears, especially your belay device and carabiners.

 Washing rope to get rid of soil and dust deposits will help to reduce rope wear and improve the handling of your rope.